Skip to content

 Overview

 Claude Code provides AI-assisted development capabilities for code generation, analysis, and problem-solving.
-This setup uses AWS Bedrock for model inference, enabling local-first Claude Code execution.
+This setup supports multiple inference backends: AWS Bedrock (default), Microsoft Azure AI Foundry, or a local LLM endpoint.

 Prerequisites: Shell Environment Required